Library Renovation Project

 The second round of work will be the design phase, during which actual architectural plans are drawn up.
 It takes about a year from bidding to completion.
 Again, due to Councilor McCarthy’s work, the design phase for the Roslindale branch is scheduled to begin in spring 2017 (FY17) or summer/fall 2017 (FY18).
 We need to continue advocating to keep our place in the queue of Boston Public Library capital projects.

 Leers Weinzapfel Associates are the architects on this project.
 Here is the timeline for the next phases of the renovation.
 The design phase is when the architects take the information from the completed programming study and start to create a design with the assistance of engineers.
 The design phase has three phases: Conceptual Design, Schematic Design and Design Development.
 In each phase, the design becomes more refined and detailed.
 The design phase is where the community provides feedback and helps inform the design process.
 There will be three or four community meetings during this phase.
 Following the Design Development phase, the architects put together construction documents.
-Approximate timeline for this process is between 12 – 18 months.
+The approximate timeline for this process is between 12 – 18 months.

 Bid for construction Summer/Fall 2018